mwz-cg/playground-react/markdowns/counter.md

   "project": "counter"
 })

-There are other requirements, like having to have a `key` attribute on `<li>` elements for performance reasons, or restrictions regarding attribute names (you cannot use an attribute named `for` for the obvious reason that this is a JavaScript keyword), but we will not cover them here.
+There are also restrictions regarding attribute names (you cannot use an attribute named `for` for the obvious reason that this is a JavaScript keyword), but we will not cover them here.

 # Properties

 Components can have immutable state in the form of read-only properties, also known as *props*.
 To have props, a component declares an additional `props` argument that is a plain old JavaScript object.
-Property names and associated values of props are specified in JSX with the `name="value"` syntax when the component is instantiated.
+Property names and associated values of props are specified in JSX with the `name=value` syntax when the component is instantiated.
+The value must be either a string (in quotes) or a JavaScript value in braces.

 In the example below, add an initial value to the counter with props: